 Grand Rapids is a relatively large city located in the state of Michigan.
 With a population of 201,013 people and 61 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
-Grand Rapids has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Grand Rapids was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Rapids is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Grand Rapids isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Rapids are a mix of both white- and blue-collar jobs.
 Overall, Grand Rapids is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Grand Rapids who work in office and administrative support (11.05%), sales jobs (9.56%), and management occupations (7.80%).

 Also of interest is that Grand Rapids has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Grand Rapids citizens is very high relative to the national average among all cities (21.84%): 36.41% of adults in Grand Rapids have a bachelor's degree or even advanced degree.
+The population of Grand Rapids is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.41% of adults in Grand Rapids have a bachelor's degree or even advanced degree.